 Some may say this is temporary distraction, but this is as necessary as every other tip listed here, sometimes we cannot break the grip on a negative downward spiral, our mind is latched on and won’t let go.

 Practice reflection and gratitude.
 Interrupt a negative thought pattern by taking a walk or watching a sunset and reflect upon the little wonders of life.
-Keep a daily gratitude journal where you write three things each day you are grateful for and have it handy to look at in times where we need clarity.
+Keep a daily gratitude journal, like this one, where you write three things each day you are grateful for and have it handy to look at in times where we need clarity.

 7. PRACTICE SELF CARE